introdh2016/labs/network.md

 degrees of seperation (Depth) to include, and whether you want to add the case directly to the graphic (With Self).

+## Adjusting Data for Gephi

+Edge list columns must be "Source" and "Target".

+Node lists include a column called "ID".

 #Related Readings

 Cordell, Ryan, “Uncovering Reprinting Networks in Nineteenth-Century American Periodicals.”
 Am Lit Hist (Fall 2015) 27 (3): 417–445.
 [Viral Texts Project at Northeastern] (http://viraltexts.org/) and [Networks of Viral Texts](http://networks.viraltexts.org/)